vvscode/docs/docs/voice/voice-for-ios-cloud.md

     - voice-ios-cloud-first-time-setup
 ---

-The Sinch SDK is a product that makes adding voice/video calling to mobile apps easy.
-It handles the complexity of signaling and audio & video management while providing you the freedom to create a stunning user interface.
+The Sinch SDK is a product that makes adding voice and video calling to mobile apps easy.
+It handles the complexity of signaling and audio & video management while providing you the freedom to create a stunning user experience.

 This document provides an overview for developers integrating with Sinch SDK for the first time.
 It outlines the prerequisites and guides you through the process of setting up and answering calls.